 Cart API

 The cart API manages the shopping cart for the current session.
+All cart endpoints are public (__return_true) — the cart is bound to a session token, not a logged-in user.

-Get Cart
+Get cart

 GET /ec/v1/cart